jsthomas/tidy_email/README.md

 messages from a sandbox domain to go to your spam folder (the relevant DNS records can't get set correctly because the domain is temporary).

-### Sendgrid
+### SendGrid

-Sendgrid requires a company email and website when setting up an account.
+SendGrid requires a company email and website when setting up an account.
 Using a generic email account (e.g. Protonmail, Gmail, etc.) for this purpose is likely to result in your account getting frozen for several days while you negotiate with their security/audit team.

-If you already have a domain and company email, registering with a Sendgrid account is fast.
-Sendgrid's REST API is somewhat more complicated than the one provided by Mailgun.
+If you already have a domain and company email, registering with a SendGrid account is fast.
+SendGrid's REST API is somewhat more complicated than the one provided by Mailgun.
 Both services have a free tier and aren't terribly expensive for small volumes of mail.

-To use Sendgrid with `tidy_email`, you will need:
+To use SendGrid with `tidy_email`, you will need:

 1. An API key.
 You'll need to create this in the console and set the permissions accordingly.

-2. The URL for the Sendgrid API.
+2. The URL for the SendGrid API.
 As of this writing, this is `https://api.sendgrid.com/v3/mail/send`, but check the console to confirm.